 In recent years, asset forfeiture has been expanding in suburban Pennsylvania.
 From 2012 to 2017, Berks County had the highest forfeiture per capita in the state.

 Although just 418,000 people reside in Berks, DA Adams has brought in $4.6 million from cash seizures over five years.
 The figure equates to 9% of his total office budget.
 That total is a shade more than Allegheny County, home to the city of Pittsburgh and more than a million residents.
 Per capita, law enforcement in Berks brought in the equivalent of $11 dollars for every person in the county, while Allegheny brought in just $3 dollars for every resident.
 (Source: WHYY)

 Too often, families reeling from the conviction and incarceration of a loved one give up on forfeiture actions without a fight.
 Anyone who has ever had a joint checking account knows that money mingles.
 It can be hard to determine exactly which assets are the product of hard work and which are the product of crime.
-But if you don’t respond to a forfeiture lawsuit, you may end up losing assets that have nothing to do with crime and are important for your future.
+But if you don’t respond to a forfeiture lawsuit before the deadline, you may end up losing assets that have nothing to do with crime and are important for your future.

-If you or a family member has been convicted of a crime and is facing a forfeiture action, don’t ignore it.
-Schedule an appointment with an MCR criminal defense attorney.
-We will review your case to see how you can challenge a forfeiture claim.
-In some cases, we can negotiate with the Government to recover your assets without returning to court.
+We are former Reading Assistant District Attorneys who have worked extensively in this complex area of the law.
+We will review your case to see how you can best challenge a forfeiture claim and protect your property rights.
+In some cases, we can negotiate with the Government to protect or recover your assets without having to return to court.